 Before you arrive at this dolmen you see a gletsjer valley.
 I couldn’t get that sloping view on my pictures but it looked great!
 Looking down that open part in between the forest, the grazing sheeps in that area just made a perfect landscape view!!

 When you go on the road takes you into the forest and on your lefthand is an open space in the forest.
 On a small hill you see a some big stones lying.
 There is still one capstone but it has fallen of its place.
 On top of that small hill there is an open area and within that open space there is the dolmen.
 The whole place gives you a great image and feeling!
-They situated a bench near this place so you have a great view over the dolmen and its area so you can fully enjoy this place and its atmosphere.
+They placed a bench near this place so you have a great view over the dolmen and its area so you can fully enjoy this place and its atmosphere.